epfl-lasa/modulo/source/modulo_core/README.md

 The `SubscriptionHandler` is a templated wrapper for a ROS subscription that additionally holds a `MessagePair` reference.
-When the subscription receives a message, the `SubscriptionHandler` callback automatically translates the ROS message and update the value of the data referenced by the `MessagePair`.
+When the subscription receives a message, the `SubscriptionHandler` callback automatically translates the ROS message and updates the value of the data referenced by the `MessagePair`.

 ```c++
 using namespace modulo_core::communication;